 Facebook wants to ensure that all its users get to see content in its news feed that relates to friends and family instead of just marketing content randomly.

 So, what happened was that Facebook started to run out of room in the news feed space, and found that businesses are bombarding this news feed with marketing content and all other types of rubbish.

-This led to a fall in the user’s engagement with Facebook.
+This led to a fall in users’ engagement with Facebook.

 Facebook cut organic reach for businesses marketing on Facebook down by 98%.

-This meant that we can no longer reach all our fans on our business Facebook pages when we post content.
+This meant that we could no longer reach all our fans on our business Facebook pages when we post content.

 Well, after doing a lot of research I discovered a way around this problem.